mindspore-lab/mindcv/README.md

   python train.py --model=swin_tiny --pretrained --opt=adamw --lr=0.001 --data_dir=/path/to/data
   ```

-- **State-of-The-Art.** MindCV provides various CNN-based and Transformer-based vision models including SwinTransformer.
+- **State-of-The-Art.** MindSpore CV provides various CNN-based and Transformer-based vision models including SwinTransformer.
 Their pretrained weights and performance reports are provided to help users select and reuse the right model:

-- **Flexibility and efficiency.** MindCV is built on MindSpore which is an efficient DL framework that can be run on different hardware platforms (GPU/CPU/Ascend).
+- **Flexibility and efficiency.** MindSpore CV is built on MindSpore which is an efficient DL framework that can be run on different hardware platforms (GPU/CPU/Ascend).
 It supports both graph mode for high efficiency and pynative mode for flexibility.

 ## Model Zoo

-The performance of the models trained with MindCV is summarized in [here](https://mindspore-lab.github.io/mindcv/modelzoo/), where the training recipes and weights are both available.
+The performance of the models trained with MindSpore CV is summarized in [here](https://mindspore-lab.github.io/mindcv/modelzoo/), where the training recipes and weights are both available.

 Model introduction and training details can be viewed in each sub-folder under [configs](configs).